MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ### Access your app

-Apps can be accesed either from **Manage your apps** or from the channels.

 To access apps through **Manage your apps** follow the steps:

-1. Go to **Store** and select **Manage your apps** in Teams to view the installed apps across all your channels or for personal use in a list format.
+1. Go to **Apps** and select **Manage your apps** in Teams to view the installed apps across all your channels or for personal use in a list format.

     :::image type="content" source="~/assets/images/publish-app/manage-apps-list.png" alt-text="Access teams apps list" border="true":::